-- Physical or verbal abuse, threats, assault, mistreatment of any person on College property or at College-sponsored and/or -supervised functions.
-This includes engaging in any form of fighting. - Action(s) endangering the health, safety, or well-being of another person or group. - Action(s) serving the purpose of endangering one's own health or safety. - Interference with the freedom of another person to move about in a lawful manner. - Hazing.
+- Physical or verbal abuse, coercion, intimidation, threats, assault, or mistreatment, of any person on College property or at College-sponsored and/or supervised functions.
+This includes engaging in any form of fighting. - Action(s) endangering the health, safety, or well-being of another person or group.

+- Action(s) serving the purpose of endangering one's own health or safety. - Interference with the freedom of another person to move about in a lawful manner. - Hazing.